My initial intention was to use data coming from the tax administration as a proxy for wealth, and to build some cool graphs from there. Sounds easy ?

 Not exactly...
 For instance:

-- data.gouv.fr does not provide any API to query and fetch its data
+- The site data.gouv.fr does not provide any API to query and fetch its data

-So the point here is not to criticize the open data initiative (which is great), but just to make sure we are ready for a great data wrangling party.
+So the point here is not to criticize the open data initiative (which is great), but just to make sure we are ready for a great data analysis and data preparation party.

 The process to build the data set is described here :